ahart97/ImageClassification/README.md

 - signal_utils.py - useful signal utilies used in some of the scripts
 - load_data.py - this script is used to load in the CIFAR-10 dataset

 To run the program just use main.py, it will train and save a model if there is no model available, then run into the webcam loop.
-No data has be pushed to this repo, therefore download the pickled batches and place them in data/cifar-10/

 ## Contributing
 If you would like to contribute to this repository, please fork the repository and make the necessary changes.
 Then, submit a pull request for review.